Recording & Mixing Project

 Main Vocals

 To start shaping the vocals for this track, I wanted them to sound clear and stand out at the front of the mix.
-The overall aim was to create a vocal sound that felt aggressive and explosive, matching the atmosphere of the instrumental without losing the clarity of the lyrics.
-To achieve this, I built a vocal chain in Ableton using a mixture of dynamic control, tonal shaping and limiting.
+The overall aim was to create a vocal sound that felt aggressive and explosive, matching the atmosphere of the backing track.
+To achieve this, I used multiple different vocal effects in Ableton using a mixture of dynamic control, tone shaping and limiting.

-After this, I used Ableton’s Vocal Presence plugin to shape the tone of the vocal further and help it cut through the instrumental.
-I boosted some of the upper mid frequencies around the 2–4kHz range which added more presence and helped bring out the detail in the words being performed.
-This was especially important because the track already had a lot happening instrumentally, so the vocal needed to remain clear without sounding disconnected from the mix.
-I also rolled off some unnecessary low frequencies and slightly smoothed the top end so the vocals would not become too harsh after all the compression and processing.
-This plugin played a big role in helping the vocal feel aggressive and forward whilst still sounding controlled enough to listen to comfortably.
+After this, I used Ableton’s Vocal Presence effect to shape the tone of the vocal further and help it cut through the instrumental.
+I boosted some of the higher frequency's frequencies around 4kHz range which added more presence to the vocal and helped bring out the detail in the fastly spoken words.
+This was important because the track already had a lot happening instrumentally, so the vocal needed to stand out and sound clear .

-Next in the chain I added a limiter to control the peaks and keep the vocal sitting consistently at the front of the mix.
+Next, I added a limiter to control the peaks and keep the vocal sitting consistently at the front of the mix.
 I did not want the vocal levels jumping around too much because the track relies heavily on maintaining intensity throughout.
-The limiter only reduces a few decibels, but it helps glue the vocal together and gives it that constantly loud and in-your-face feeling which fits the manic tone of the song.
-I also kept the release relatively fast so the vocals still had energy and punch rather than sounding flattened or lifeless.
+The limiter only reduces a few decibels, but it helps the vocal stay constantly loud and in-your-face feeling which fits the vibe of the song.

-Finally, I added a de-esser at the end of the chain to control the harsh “S” and “T” sounds that became more noticeable after boosting the upper mids and heavily compressing the vocals earlier in the chain.
-This helped smooth out the sharp frequencies without removing the aggression or brightness from the vocal performance.
-I kept the dry/wet mix fully applied because I wanted the de-essing to sound transparent whilst still controlling the harshness effectively.
+Finally, I added a de-esser at the end to control the harsh “S” and “T” sounds that became more noticeable after boosting the mids.
+This helped smooth out the vocal without removing the aggression or clarity from the performance.
+I made sure the dry/wet mix fully applied because I wanted the de-esser to control any harsh peaks in the vocal.

 Breakdown Vocals

 From bar 69 of the track, I decided to strip the instrumental back and focus mainly on the vocals to create a more spacious and atmospheric section before the first drop.
 This was done to build tension and give the listener a short moment of release before the track becomes heavy and intense again.
-By reducing the amount of instrumentation playing at this point, it allows the vocals to become the main focus and creates a feeling of anticipation leading into the drop.
+By reducing the amount of instrumentation playing at this point, it allows the vocals to take over and become the main focus, creating a feeling of anticipation leading into the drop.

 To help achieve this effect, I used a large amount of reverb on the vocals.
-The reverb settings were adjusted to create a wide and distant sound which contrasts heavily with the dry and claustrophobic vocal tone used throughout the rest of the track.
-I increased the decay and size settings so the vocals would stretch out and fill the empty space in the mix, helping the section feel more open and cinematic.
-This also helped emphasise certain lyrics and made the transition into the drop feel much more dramatic.
+The reverb settings were adjusted to create a wide and distant sound which is a switch up to the track on the build up for the drop , which I think sets it up pretty well.
+I increased the decay to 3.24s on a second copy of the vocals so the vocal would stretch out and fill the empty space in the mix before the drop, helping the section feel more open.
+This also helped emphasise some lyrics being says and build tension for the drop to come in.

-Alongside the reverb, I also used Ableton’s Vocal Control plugin to maintain consistency in the vocal levels whilst still allowing the vocals to feel softer and more atmospheric.
-The processing kept the vocals smooth and controlled even with the large amount of ambience added through the reverb.
+I also used Ableton’s Vocal Control effect to control and maintain the vocal levels whilst still allowing the vocals to feel softer and more atmospheric.
+This kept the vocals smooth and controlled even with the large amount of ambience added through the reverb.
 I wanted this section to feel almost isolated and floating compared to the aggressive energy in the rest of the track.

 Kick Drum